MinaProtocol/mina/rfcs/0042-networking-refactor.md

 )

 // This is essentially an ADT, but we cannot encode an ADT directly
-// in Go or Cap'N Proto.
+// in Go (though we can use tagged unions when we describe this in
+// Cap'N Proto).
 An equivalent ADT definition would be:
 //   type abstract_peer_node =
 //     | AnyPeer
 //     | SpecificPeer of Peer